dhinogz/books/README.md

 # Books

-Books specializes in ordering a libraries website using Django.
+Books specializes in managing a libraries website using Django.

 ## Installation